Trina0224/3chatbots/README.md

 4. ~Can support markdown format.~
 5. ~Can upload a picutre.~
 6. Can support a hyperlink.
-7. ~Deco the html and css.~Improving...
+7. ~Deco the html and css~  Improving...
 8. ~Use timer to keep the discussion.~ Not Necessary.
 9. ~white out history and hightlight current messages.~
 10. ~Put Disable/Enable Chatbot Funcion.~